NCavaliere1991/space-invaders/README.md

 # space-invaders
-Space Invaders clone with Turtle.
+Space Invaders clone built with the Turtle module.